nebuly-ai/optimate/notebooks/autoboost/README.md

 cd nebullvm
 ```

-After cloning the repository there are two options: we can either install nebullvm in a local environment or use a ready-to-use docker container.
+After cloning the repository there are two options: we can either install `AutoBoost` in a local environment or use a ready-to-use docker container.

 ### a.
 Using a local environment

-Install nebullvm library:
+Install `AutoBoost` library:
 ```
 pip install autoboost
 ```